 The hostel is just a 30 minute drive from Edinburgh Airport for those travelling from England, Europe and beyond.

-Offering free breakfast, an epic bar where guests get daily drink deals AND a choice of private or dorm rooms, this is a great affordable option with clean, modern dorms.
+Offering an epic bar where guests get daily drink deals AND a choice of private or dorm rooms, this is a great affordable option with clean, modern dorms.
 It’s also bang in the middle of the bustle and bustle of the Old Town's bars, pubs and nightlife.

 Private room in St Christopher's